 Micro-credentials in continuing education refer to small, specialized certifications or badges demonstrating knowledge or skills in a specific area.
-They are typically shorter in duration and more focused than traditional degrees or certifications.
-They are designed to allow individuals to quickly gain new skills or demonstrate proficiency in a specific area.
+They are typically shorter in duration and more focused than traditional degrees or certificates.
+They allow individuals to quickly gain new skills or demonstrate proficiency in a specific area.
 They can be earned through online courses, workshops, or other continuing education forms.

 Benefits of micro-credentials in continuing education